tetris245/tetris245/README.md

 * Updated the background and relog commands
 * Improved the login command
 * Improved texts and simplified options for the outfit command
-* Fixed the AutoRelog function
+* Fixed and improved the AutoRelog function